netbug94/libreNMS-Deb12-Nginx/Step_03.md

 - Change into librenms user ``` su - librenms ```
 - Run script ``` ./scripts/composer_wrapper.php install --no-dev ```
 - Exit librenms user ``` exit ```
-- > [!IMPORTANT]
+> [!IMPORTANT]
 > Make sure to exit and go back to "root" user or sudoer
+> [!ATTENTION]
-- [ ] Attention: If the above step works, disregard this one.
-Occasionally, when a proxy is utilized for internet access, the above script may encounter issues.
+> If the above step works, disregard the next steps
+ - Occasionally, when a proxy is utilized for internet access, the above script may encounter issues.
 In such cases, a workaround is to install the composer package manually.
 For a global installation:
 ```bash
 wget https://getcomposer.org/composer-stable.phar
 ```